Girl Guides Association of the Kingdom of Tonga: History

-Guiding was started in Tonga at the instigation of Sālote Tupou III in 1952, and the first companies were formed on the island of Tongatapu.
-In 1955, Halaevalu Mataʻaho ʻAhomeʻe, consort of King Tāufaʻāhau Tupou IV became commissioner of the association.
-Queen Sālote opened a headquarters for the association in Nukuʻalofa in 1960.
-The first Brownie pack was started in 1957, and during the next few years, Guiding spread to the islands of Ha'apai and Vava'u, and to ʻEua in 1971.
-In 1986 the Guide association signed a Deed of Transfer which gave Tonga, formerly a branch association, self-government in all areas of work.
-Guiding started again in 1998 on Vava'u Island.
-In November 2012 the association opened a new training center.
-The association celebrated its 65th anniversary in 2017.
+Guiding was started in Tonga by Sālote Tupou III in 1952, with the first groups being started on the main island of Tongatapu.
+In 1955, Halaevalu Mataʻaho ʻAhomeʻe, the consort of King Tāufaʻāhau Tupou IV, became commissioner of the Association, and in 1957 the first Brownie pack was started.
+Queen Sālote opened a headquarters for the Association in Nukuʻalofa in 1960.
+Over the next few years, Guiding activities began on the islands of Ha'apai and Vava'u, and a visiting Guide trainer from New Zealand in 1963 found good interest and support for Guiding on those islands.
+In 1971, Guiding spread to ʻEua.